 I live in Santa Familia, a small town between San Ignacio and Spanish Lookout.
 It’s a great place to live, but I am never in a hurry—I can’t be.
 And my town is only 7 miles from anything else in either direction… if you get any further off the beaten path, you’ll need more patience than I have.

-Having said all that, a massive road improvement project is going on throughout the country right now, with the government of Belize using petroleum company money on country infrastructure.
+That said, a massive road improvement project is going on throughout the country right now, and the government of Belize is using petroleum company money on country infrastructure.
 We have high hopes.

-No matter where in Belize you go, you’re sure to notice that Belize is wide-open and undeveloped.
-This is a country with wide swaths of open land, farmland stretching to the horizon, few buildings, few people, and just… nothing.
+No matter where in Belize you go, you’re sure to notice that it’s wide-open and undeveloped.
+This is a country with swaths of open land, farmland stretching to the horizon, few buildings, few people, and just… nothing.
 It’s kind of wonderful.

-So, if you go back to the original question that wraps up that perfect spot, the answer is that it doesn’t exist.
-The topography is varied, and the lowlands and mangroves don’t lead well to such things as panoramic sea views or unspoiled, wide beaches.
+If you go back to the original question that wraps up that perfect spot, the answer is that it doesn’t exist.
+The topography is varied, and the lowlands and mangroves don’t lead well to such things as panoramic sea views or unspoiled beaches.